mozilla/code-review/docs/configuration.md

   # Boolean option to enable/disable the low coverage warning
   ZERO_COVERAGE_ENABLED: true

+  # Float ratio (between 0.0 and 1.0) defining the chance for a patch to be analyzed with
+  # the before/after feature (filters out known issues and warn about issues outside the patch)
+  BEFORE_AFTER_RATIO: 0.3

   # Connection information to publish issues on the backend
   # On local development it should be set to the local backend running in Docker
   backend: